SA: Respondent Prepares & Serves Adjudication Response

 Neither Adjudicate Today not the adjudicator may extend these time frames which are specified by the Act.
 An adjudicator can't take into account an adjudication response which is received late.

-- Must be addressed to the adjudicator whose address is that of Adjudicate Today and be received by the adjudicator within time;
+- Be in writing addressed to the adjudicator whose address is that of Adjudicate Today and be received by the adjudicator within time;

-- Must identify the adjudication application that the response relates to (include the Adjudicate Today reference number);
+- Identify the adjudication application that the response relates to (include the Adjudicate Today reference number);

-- Must not include any reasons for withholding payment unless those reasons have been included in the payment schedule;
+- Not include reasons for withholding payment unless those reasons have been included in the payment schedule.

-- Should include full details of reasons given in the payment schedule for refusing to pay or withholding payment of any amount.
+- Elaborate on reasons given in the payment schedule for refusing to pay or withholding payment of any amount.
 Documents necessary to evidence or support those reasons should be attached.
-These may include expert reports and photographs evidencing defective work and statutory declarations from witnesses.
+These may include expert reports and photographs evidencing defective work and statements from witnesses.

-- May contain submissions relevant to the response.
-If documentation other than that provided in the adjudication application is referenced those documents should be attached to the response.
+- Contain submissions relevant to the response.
+If documentation other than that provided in the adjudication application is referenced, those documents should be attached to the response.

-- May respond to issues raised in the adjudication application.
-Such issues could include the fact that the claimant is not entitled to claim amounts additional to those in the payment claim or to change the payment claim.
+- Respond to issues raised in the adjudication application.
+Such issues could include that the claimant is not entitled to claim amounts additional to those in the payment claim or to change the payment claim.

 Submissions are essentially arguments in support of the respondent's case.
 They may include legal arguments, arguments on the interpretation of the contract or other documents.
 Documents that are submitted usually don't speak for themselves.
 The submission should explain why a document has been submitted.
-Don't assume that the reason for submitting a document will be obvious to the adjudicator.
-The adjudicator cannot be expected to accept that something said by the respondent in a letter or minutes of a meeting or other document is true.
-In the submission, the respondent can state that it is true but if the respondent fails to do so the adjudicator might draw the inference that the respondent is not prepared to argue that the statement is true.
+Don't assume that the reason for submitting a document will be obvious.
+The adjudicator cannot simply accept that something said by the respondent in a letter or minutes of a meeting or other document is true.
+In the submission the respondent should state that it is true.
+If the respondent fails to do so, the adjudicator might draw the inference that the respondent is not prepared to assert the statement is true.